Skip to Main Content

 What are foreign transaction fees?

-Foreign transaction fees are a surcharge that credit card holders pay for transactions processed outside of the U.S. These can be purchases you make while traveling abroad or online transactions from a merchant based overseas.
+Foreign transaction fees are a surcharge that credit card holders pay for transactions processed outside of the U.S. These can be purchases you make while traveling abroad or shopping online with an international retailer.

 These fees are often a combination of two charges.
 One comes from the card issuer — for example, Bank of America, Chase or Citi.
 The other is from the network: American Express, Discover, Mastercard or Visa.
 It is important to note that Discover and American Express are both card networks and issuers.